AnkushKudungu/Melanoma_Detection/README.md

 ## Acknowledgements
 Give credit here.
--This project was inspired by Upgrad's Advance Regression Assignment
+-This project was inspired by Upgrad's Melanoma Detection Assignment